-Don't Buy All Your Furniture at Once
+Mistake #1: Buying All Furniture at Once

-Don't Try to Fill the Space Too Quickly
+Mistake #2: Filling the Space Too Quickly

 The best way to deal with this is to make a decorating plan before you start.
 That way you can begin to put all the pieces of the puzzle together before spending any money.
 You can figure out what furniture you need, what type of rug will work with that furniture, all the types of lighting you should have, and so on.
 It will also help you to determine how much you can spend, and which items should have priority.

-One of the cardinal rules of decorating is that you shouldn't buy everything in one place—not the furniture, and definitely not the accessories.
+One of the cardinal rules of decorating is that you shouldn't buy everything in one place—not the furniture and definitely not the accessories.
 Every room should look like it has developed over time, and that's virtually impossible when everything is bought at the same store.
-Also, when everything is from one store it doesn't really reflect your style.
-It just reflects the style of the store's purchasing manager.
+Also, when everything is from one store it doesn't really reflect your style—it just reflects the style of the store's purchasing manager.

-For instance, when it comes to buying a sofa you should always get the best you can afford.
-When you purchase things that are low quality it's inevitable that they will need replacing at some point in the not too distant future.
-With large, costly items like sofas you want to minimize the need for replacing every few years.
-So while it's definitely ok to try and save money by way of upcycling and being creative, don't be pennywise, pound foolish.
-When it comes to big ticket items buy the best quality you can afford.
-The key is to know what items to splurge on, and what items you can save on.
-That said, always be cautious of your budget and don't overspend just for the sake of spending.
+For instance, when it comes to buying a sofa, you should always get the best quality piece of furniture that you can afford.
+When you purchase things that are low-quality it's inevitable that they will need to be replaced at some point in the not-too-distant future.
+While it's OK to try and save money by way of upcycling and being creative, don't be penny-wise and pound-foolish.
+When it comes to big-ticket items, buy the best quality you can afford.
+The key is to know what items to splurge on and what items you can save on.
+That said, always be cautious of your budget, and don't overspend just for the sake of spending.